Project:

 Solution:

-1. Eliminate paper-based processes and automate solutions.
+1. Eliminate paper-based processes through automation.

-3. Facilitate organizational collaboration for resource coordination.
+3. Support organizational collaboration for more effective resource coordination.

 Results

-1. Digital record-keeping, replacing paper-based systems.
+1. Digital record-keeping to replace paper-based systems.